 How it works: Experience the play as the first person, compete against the best teams on the planet, shoot penalties, and score goals.
 The graphics are great, making a truly good use of VR tools so users may enjoy special effects.
 You just need to play moving your head.

 Cool features: As a goalkeeper, you see your hands as the pointer and it moves around as you move your head.
 When you want to catch the ball, you literally have to use your whole body.
-So it can even be a kind of physical exercising.
+So it can even be a kind of physical exercising, which makes the app stand out among iPhone VR games.

 User tip: To set direction to kick the ball in, use the head.
 Or move your head faster to make your kick more strong.
 Also, you can play local tournaments offline, with 100 competitors at hand.

 Recommended for: Users who simply want to rest their mind after a hard day at work and explore simplistic virtual reality experiences.
-Accessible for all ages and free.
+Great VR game accessible for all ages and free Google Cardboard app.

-How about a fairy-tale as a VR app?
-This VR experience was created in partnership with BBC Research & Development audio team, and is an interactive fairy-tale for all ages.
+How about a fairy-tale as a VR app for free This virtual reality Android experience was created in partnership with BBC Research & Development audio team, and is an interactive fairy-tale for all ages.

 How it works: In a magical forest, a young child meets a fantastical creature, they embark on the journey…The story flows on.
 What is stunning here are spatial audio and visuals.
 With headphones you may actually hear the creature’s teeth gnawing, birds and fish, and other sounds.
 The makers also warn us to ‘play it safe’, meaning following safety info from the manufacturer of the device you use, like the cardboard.